MaximeAeva/Neuron/README.md

 # Neuron
-> A CUDA boosted CNN implementation from scratch
+> CNN implementation from scratch (learning by doing)

 I used weather data (temperature, pression, rain, wind ...) to build and test my neural network.